milvus-io/milvus-docs/site/zh-CN/getstarted/install_SDKs/install-pymilvus.md

 This topic describes how to install Milvus SDK for Milvus.

-Current version of Milvus supports SDKs in Python and Node.js.
+Current version of Milvus supports SDKs in Python, Node.js, GO, and Java.

 {{tab}}

 ## Requirement

 Python 3 (3.71 or later) is required.

 ## Install PyMilvus via pip